Dennis Vitolo

 Dennis Vitolo (born December 18, 1956) is an American former race driver who competed in the CART series.
 He raced in the 1988 and 1991-1999 seasons with 36 career starts, including the 1994 Indianapolis 500.
 He was involved in a crash in that race, taking out reigning CART champion Nigel Mansell in an incident that occurred under caution.
-The field had slowed and Vitolo ran into the rear of Mansell's car on the warm-up lane between turns 1 and 2.
+The field had slowed and Vitolo ran into the rear of John Andretti's car, launched into the air, and landed on Mansell's car on the warm-up lane between turns 1 and 2.
 He also raced in the 1997 Indianapolis 500, which by then had become part of the Indy Racing League.
-His best career CART finish was 7th, in the U.S. 500 at Michigan International Speedway.
+His best career CART finish was seventh, in the U.S. 500 at Michigan International Speedway.

+Vitolo also mentored NASCAR driver Mike Senica as the two met back in 1994 after the Indianapolis 500.